7 Reason Why: Norway is The Best Solo Female Traveler Destination!

 Norway: The Best Solo Female Traveler Destination

 Why can I – A Norwegian girl at the age of 25, say that Norway is the best solo female traveler destination.
-Because I have traveled as a solo female traveler around the world and been reducing and handling risks in many different countries and cultures.
-I’m not saying this because Norway is my country, I’m saying this because I want you to feel safe on your destination as a Solo Female Traveler.
+Because I have traveled as a solo female traveler around the world and been reducing and handling risks in many different countries and cultures, I’m not saying this because Norway is my country, I’m saying this because I want you to feel safe on your destination as a Solo Female Traveler.

 Some countries are better than other nations when it comes to travel as a solo female traveler.
 I have had a relaxed feeling about safety in Sweden, Denmark, Australia, New Zealand.
-Countries had to be on guard about my safety was Argentina, Colombia, Sri Lanka and Thailand.
+Countries had to be on guard for my safety was Argentina, Colombia, Sri Lanka and Thailand.
 It is a combination of culture, language, people, and overall wealth.

-In countries where people are satisfied with their lives, there is lower risk for being put at risk.
+In countries where people are satisfied with their lives, there is lower risk of being put at risk.
 Where people see an opportunity to you as Solo female traveler our tourist, there is a higher chance of getting in an uncomfortable situation.
 I have asked taxi drivers in Latin America to put me off in the middle of some random street, due to not feeling safe.
-I have been “married” in Sri Lanka, in the hope of gaining respect of being someone’s women (it worked).
+I have been “married” in Sri Lanka, in the hope of gaining the respect for being someone’s women (it worked).

 In Norway, I can be me!
 I can be 25 years old and eager to explore life and meeting new people and being safe.
 Being myself is why I love Norway as the Best Solo Female Traveler Destination.